![]() |

 The qualifying years for the two FIDE age groups in 2023 are 1958 (for 65+ events) and 1973 (for 50+) but some German senior organisers have different rules.
 Note that the eligibility rules for German-language Senior events vary.
 It is usually 60+ for men and sometimes 50+ or 55+ for women.
 Check the particular details for any event that interests you.

 The German Senior tournaments calendar now includes tournaments which they list as privately organised (i.e., not by the German federation).
-As annual 2022 events are played, we usually find the dates for next year's event are released and some can be seen below.
+Nothing new seems to have been announced there for several weeks, but as this year's regular events are held they are likely to release advance dates for 2024.
 We also regularly search on chess-results.com and sometimes find a few events (mostly in Austria) which we add below if relevant.

 Tournaments are usually removed from our listings once their start dates are reached, or soon after.